 It teaches you that if you have to trust that results will come if you keep working on something and if you stay patient.

-Many of the most beautiful things in life, don’t come to you immediately.
-You have to work hard it at and trust it will come to you with time.
+Many of the most beautiful things in life don’t come to you immediately.
+You have to work hard and trust it will come to you with time.

-One of the most beautiful things of playing the violin is learning to really understand what it really means to practice.
+One of the most beautiful things about playing the violin is learning to really understand what it really means to practice.